nithin210/M3_Group54/Project 1/0_Requirements/README.md

 ## When:
 It can be available when you are in the range of the car signal.
 ## Who :
-It is useful for everyone.
+It is useful for customers or owners.
 ## Where:
 It is used mainly in cars.